Welcome to the Mabbott Poe TEI (Text Encoding Initiative) editions page. For more information on TEI, please follow this link.

 Mabbott Poe TEI Editions Background:

-The discovery of the annotated Harrison edition gave us the opportunity to begin experimenting with a TEI edition.
-Mabbott's annotated copy of Harrison, we believed, would provide the perfect test case.
-We had previously considered the possibility of experimenting with TEI versions of Mabbott Poe's exhibit of research files, as many of the documents featured in that exhibit are printed texts annotated by various hands.
+The discovery of the annotated Harrison edition gave us the opportunity to begin experimenting with a TEI edition of Mabbott's annotated copy of Harrison.
+Such an electronic edition, we believed, would provide the perfect test case for further exploration of TEI to the online Mabbott Poe.
+We had previously considered the possibility of experimenting with TEI versions of Mabbott Poe's exhibit of research files.
+Many of the documents featured in that exhibit are printed texts annotated by various hands.
 One of the affordances of XML (Extensible Markup Language), the standard markup language for TEI projects, is that it is both formal and descriptive: XML's descriptive capabilities allow the electronic text to provide visual markers that distinguish manuscript from print and also one writer's hand from another.

-Limtations can be instructive.
+Limitations can be instructive.
 Whether marking up a printed text by hand or using a stylus to mark up a text on a touch screen, the engagement between human and machine (book or computer) remains a complex and open-ended kind of engagement that machine-readable languages (XML, HTML) cannot translate.
-Yet machine-readable languages can offer us a variant--let's call it an "open translation"--of the paper-based text that draws our attention the formal properties of the printed page.
-Fortunately, we have paper as well as silicon machines to learn from as we develop our digital archives.
+Yet machine-readable languages can offer us a variant—let's call it an "open translation"—of the paper-based text that draws our attention to the formal properties of the printed page.
+Fortunately, we have paper as well as computers to learn from in archival endeavors.